Nonperturbative Parameters of Inclusive $\Lambda_b$ Decays from Small Velocity Sum Rules: Small velocity sum rules

 Inserting $q_0 = m_{\Lambda_b} - E_{\Lambda_c} - \epsilon$ and performing the integration over the spatial momenta, we have

 where

 Finally, performing the integral over $\epsilon$ and using \eqref{Eq:DispOPE} leads to the sum rule

-where the factor on the right-hand side including implicit step-function prefactor $\theta(\Delta-(E_{X_c}-E_{\Lambda_c}))\theta(E_{X_c}-E_{\Lambda_c})$.
-Since each term on the right-hand side of the sum rule is positive, restricting the exclusive sum to the three lowest-lying states converts the equalities into corresponding inequalities such that the OPE expressions for the moments provide upper bounds on the corresponding included hadronic contributions.
+where the factor on the right-hand side includes implicitly the step-function prefactor $\theta(\Delta-(E_{X_c}-E_{\Lambda_c}))\theta(E_{X_c}-E_{\Lambda_c})$.
+Since each term on the right-hand side of the sum rule is positive, restricting the exclusive sum to the three lowest-lying states converts the equalities into corresponding inequalities such that the OPE expressions for the moments provide {\it upper bounds} on the corresponding included hadronic contributions.